Qovery/qovery-client-go/docs/ClusterRequest.md

 ### NewClusterRequest

-`func NewClusterRequest(name string, cloudProvider string, region string, ) *ClusterRequest`
+`func NewClusterRequest(name string, cloudProvider CloudProviderEnum, region string, ) *ClusterRequest`

 NewClusterRequest instantiates a new ClusterRequest object This constructor will assign default values to properties that have it defined,